Idli - Emotion of every South Indian

 Be my Spiciest Sambhar and I promise I will be your Idli

-Though we just know about regular idli but there are many types of idli that can be made.
-Likewise semolina (rava) idli, poha idli, oats idli, millet idli, podi idli, curd idli and so on.
-Cooks now-a-days, tries to innovate their dishes this made various types of idlis apart from regular idli.
+Though we just know about regular Idli but there are many types of Idli that can be made.
+Likewise, semolina (Rava) Idli, poha Idli, oats Idli, millet Idli, Podi Idli, curd Idli and so on.
+Cooks now-a-days, tries to innovate their dishes this made various types of idles apart from regular Idli.

 It is made up of Rice and Urad dal (Black Gram/Lentil).
 Hence, it is easily digestible.
-Its has numerous nutritional benefits.
+It has numerous nutritional benefits.
 One Idli gives about 33-40 calories.
-Out of which carbohydrates comprise 28 calories, proteins account for 4 calories and remaining calories come from fat which is 1 calories.
+Out of which carbohydrates comprise 28 calories, proteins account for 4 calories and remaining calories come from fat which is 1 calorie.

 Idli - Emotion of every South Indian

-1. In earlier times, instead of moulds leaves were used to make idlis.
+• In earlier times, instead of moulds leaves were used to make idles.